-BMW 5-Series vehicles for the Munich-based car maker's ReachNow car-sharing service hit the road in Chengdu, capital of Sichuan Province.
+BMW 5-Series vehicles for the Munich-based car maker's ReachNow car-sharing service are parked in Chengdu, capital of Sichuan Province.
 (File Photo: VCG)

 Germany's BMW Group launched a ride hailing service in Chengdu, Sichuan Province, on Friday with 200 of its 5-Series vehicles, according to an announcement made on WeChat by the city government.

 The move is reportedly part of the giant's premium mobility brand ReachNow, which offers high-end car-sharing services in China.
 Each of the vehicles is driven by a professionally-trained driver.

 The Munich-based car maker is the first overseas car company to obtain a ride-hailing license in China.